deco-cx/hector/explain/hector.md

 }
 ```

-The UI allows users to configure these payloads, which are then passed to the SDK methods.
+The UI allows users to configure these payloads through React JSON Schema Form, an advanced form generation library that automatically builds forms based on JSON Schema definitions.
+This approach:

+1. Creates consistent, well-structured forms for each action type
+2. Handles validation automatically based on schema properties
+3. Simplifies form state management
+4. Provides a better user experience with appropriate input widgets for different data types

+Each action type has a corresponding JSON Schema that defines its configuration options, allowing for clear separation between the UI and data model.

 ### 6.2 Authentication